 Urban Construction and Maintenance Program guidance (Urban Manual)- Aug 2017 ver.

-August 2017 Urban Manual update summary

 Local governments are required to report their highway maintenance expenditures on the U-3 financial survey.
 Localities annually report transportation expenditures to VDOT to report to the Federal Highway Administration.
 The U-3 Local Finance Survey includes the necessary categories for reporting the maintenance expenditures.